-- 27. The following documents need only be lodged in electronic form: - adjusted pleadings, - statements of facts, - notes of proposals for further procedure, - notes of argument, - lists of witnesses and witness summaries, - inventories of productions (but not the actual productions), - lists of authorities (but not the actual authorities). - 28.
-All such documents should be sent to the Commercial Court inbox taysidecommercial@scotcourtstribunals.gov.uk, the sheriff clerk, the commercial sheriff and the other parties. - 29.
-Where any document bears a signature, a scanned copy of the signed document should be emailed to the Commercial Court inbox and the sheriff clerk.
+26. The following documents need be lodged only in electronic form:

+- adjusted pleadings,

+- statements of facts,

+- notes of proposals for further procedure,

+- notes of argument,

+- lists of witnesses and witness summaries,

+- inventories of productions (but not the actual productions),

+- lists of authorities (but not the actual authorities).

+27. All such documents should be sent to the Commercial Court inbox for the appropriate court (cmcaberdeen@scotcourts.gov.uk or commercialinv@scotcourts.gov.uk), the sheriff clerk, the commercial sheriff and the other parties.

+28. Where any document bears a signature, a scanned copy of the signed document should be emailed to the Commercial Court inbox and the sheriff clerk.
 The original document must be available for production on request by the sheriff clerk or the commercial sheriff.